Rate Limits

 With the default REST API limit of 15 requests per second and a queue size of 100 requests, what happens if 130 requests are sent all at the same time?

-* The first 15 requests are processed normally.
+• The first 15 requests are processed normally.

-* The next 100 requests are placed into a queue and are allowed out of the queue at the rate of 15 requests per second.
-That means the very last request in the queue will not begin processing until 6.7 seconds after it was placed in the queue (100 requests / 15 requests per second).
+• The next 100 requests are placed into a queue and are allowed out of the queue at the rate of 15 requests per second.
+That means the last request in the queue will not begin processing until 6.7 seconds after it was placed in the queue (100 requests / 15 requests per second).

-* The last 15 requests are rejected with a response of “429 Too Many Requests”.
+• The last 15 requests are rejected with a response of “429 Too Many Requests”.

-Minimizing API Calls
+Managing API Calls

 Space out job check requests: When checking the state of a job, such as a download order, wait at least 1 second between requests.
 Alternatively, if the download url is not needed immediately an algorithm could be implemented that scales the wait time between requests.
-E.g. 1 second, 3 seconds, 5 second, etc.
+E.g. 1 second, 3 seconds, 5 second, etc. Another option to consider is instead of running a single large job every day try running several smaller jobs throughout the day.

-Use select headers: Whenever possible, use select headers in your requests to to retrieve related asset record data instead of making an additional API call.
+Use select headers: Whenever possible, use select headers in your requests to retrieve related asset record data instead of making an additional API call.
 Headers like select-record: classifications will return a list of classifications that the asset record is classified in.

 Cache asset files and metadata: This is discussed more in depth in the next section.